-The New Zealand Property Investors' Federation welcomes the opportunity to provide input into the suggested introduction of ring-fencing rental property losses.
+The New Zealand Property Investors' Federation welcomes the opportunity to submit on ring-fencing rental property losses.

-Government have stated that their aim in ring-fencing rental losses is to level the playing field between property speculators/investors and home buyers.
-They believe there is unfairness in the system because investors (particularly highly-geared investors) have part of the cost of servicing their mortgages subsidised by the reduced tax on their other income sources, helping them to outbid owner-occupiers for properties.
+The stated aim in ring-fencing rental losses is to level the playing field between property speculators/investors and home buyers.
+It is believed that there is unfairness in the system because investors (particularly highly-geared investors) have part of the cost of servicing their mortgages benefitted by the reduced tax on their other income sources, helping them to outbid owner-occupiers for properties.
 Rules that ring-fence residential property losses, so they cannot be used to reduce tax on other income, are intended to help reduce this perceived advantage and perceived unfairness.